sebastianjkern/sdf_ui/README.md

 Arcs can be represented as sdfs aswell.
 Subtract a small circle from a bigger circle and join the intersection of the remaining circle outline with two halfplanes.
 Even though halfplane sdfs don't exist yet, they can be expressed trough rotated rect.

+### But why should i use the sdf-ui library?

+While some functionality is not yet available or quiet expensive, many features are cost effective in comparison.
+While traditional render pipelines (atleast if they don't copy memory) have problems with repetition (Drawing 1000 circles is more expensive than 1 circle), sdf-ui can flex its muscles, because drawing equally spaced objects multiple times comes at a fixed cost.
+Drawing 1000 circles in a grid is not more expansive than drawing 100 circles in a grid.

 ### Installation:

 The project is structured to allow for pip installation: